SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 This empty protocol indicates that a type can be used for error handling.

-Swift enumerations are particularly well-suited to modeling a group of related error conditions, with associated values allowing for additional information about the nature of an error to be communicated.
+Swift enumerations are particularly well suited to modeling a group of related error conditions, with associated values allowing for additional information about the nature of an error to be communicated.